routineforbots/rust/Theory.md

 # Variables

-- qssign data to a temporary memory location
+- assign data to a temporary memory location

-- qllows programmer to easily work with memory
+- allows programmer to easily work with memory

 - can be set to any value & type